nsidc/search-interface/DEVELOPMENT.md

   tool on the Sass files.
 It is configured by rules in `config/scss-lint.yml` (with additional rules that should be cleaned up in `config/scsslint-todo.yml`)
-* [Compass](http://compass-style.org/) is used to handle cross-browser CSS3
-  features with less code in the files we write.
-* Using Sass requires some gems which can be installed with `bundle install`.

 ## Unit tests